 College Policy Number/Title:

-Tuition, fees, and First Day materials charges for credit classes at Howard Community College (HCC) are due and payable by the date indicated at the time of registration.
-Tuition and fees for noncredit/continuing education classes must be paid at the time of registration.
+Tuition, fees, and First Day materials charges for credit courses at Howard Community College (HCC) are due and payable by the date indicated at the time of registration.
+Tuition and fees for noncredit/continuing education courses must be paid at the time of registration.
 All student financial obligations to the college should be paid before transcripts and diplomas will be released.
 Any outstanding student financial obligations may prevent future registration.
 All tuition and fees are subject to change.

 Resident and non-resident tuition rates are published in the college catalog and on the HCC website.